Most (city): Transport

 Most is located on the railway lines Prague–Cheb, Kadaň–Děčín and Rakovník–Osek.
 In addition to the main railway station, the Most-Kopisty and Třebušice stops are also located in the municipal territory.

 The city operates a transport company together with the neighbouring town of Litvínov.
 In addition to buses, there is also the Most–Litvínov tramway network.

+Culture

+The construction of the Repre House of Culture (originally called "Regional House of Culture of Miners and Energy Workers") started in 1972, but was not completed until 2 June 1984.
+The building includes a planetarium located on the roof sphere, a cinema and numerous rooms and halls.
+The city sold the building to the private sector in 2010 and has been subject to numerous replacement and refurbishment proposals.

+The new theatre was planned for the new city centre from the late 1960s, but construction did not commence until 1979 and was opened on 7 November 1985.
+Designed by Ivo Klimeš following his completion winning design in 1969, it features a 500 seat auditorium and was called Divadlo Pracujících ("Theatre of the Working People") until 1990.

 Education

 Three universities have detached workplaces in Most: Czech University of Life Sciences Prague, VSB – Technical University of Ostrava, and University of Finance and Administration.

 Sport

 The local football club FK Baník Most 1909 existed for more than 100 years and used to play in the top tier of Czech football, but it was disestablished in 2016.
-The city is now represented by FK Baník Most-Souš, playing in the 3rd–4th tiers of Czech football.
+The city is now represented by FK Baník Most-Souš, playing in the 3rd tier of Czech football.

 Most Hippodrome is located in the Velebudice part of Most.
 The city hosts eight horse racing days per year, and is thus one of the leading horse racing locations in the region.
 The area with the race track was created during the reclamation of the landscape and is also used for other sports and cultural events.

 Most is known for Autodrom Most, a race track for motorsport opened in 1983.

 Aquadrom Most is a water park located in the centre of Most.